[Do not be overcome by evil]

 Andrew and I heard this song over the radio yesterday while we were out and about.
-In this crazy world, we need the encouragement and reminder more than ever, to choose joy.
+In this crazy world, we need the encouragement and reminder to choose joy more than ever.
 With the chaos around us, and the burdens of life, it’s important that we keep our hearts and minds tuned to the right station, and that we’re living life to the right beat.

 Andrew has a very strong sense of justice, so he wanted to jump out of our vehicle and have a few strong words with this younger male driver, but I protested that he stay in the car.
 My thoughts and words?
 This guy comes off like a gang member, or a drug dealer.
 What if he has a gun?
 You don’t.
 It’s scary out there, and I didn’t want my husband to come to any harm!
 The driver never left his vehicle; he did get his way, and the moment passed.